Nikon D610 vs Canon 6D Mark II

 The Nikon D610 and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Canon provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24.2 megapixels, whereas the Canon provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D610 vs Canon 6D Mark II